okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/oob/flow-diagram.md

 At a high-level, this flow has the following steps:

-1. Your client app prompts the user for their username.
+1. Your client app prompts the user for their username in the app UI.
-1. User enters their username.
+1. The user enters their username.
 1. The client sends its client ID, the username as a `login_hint`, and `push` as the `channel_hint` to the Okta authorization server `/oob-authenticate` endpoint.
     You need to register your app so that Okta can accept the authorization request.
 See [Set up your app](#set-up-your-app) to register and configure your app with Okta.
 After registration, your app can make an authorization request to Okta.
 See [Request for tokens](#request-for-tokens).
 1. Okta responds with acknowledgement and the `oob_code`.